kvn-la/BYOBYOK/README.md

    **EspUsbHost** (Masayuki Tanaka), **NimBLE-Arduino** (≥ 2.0).
 4. Open `BYOBYOK/BYOBYOK.ino` (keep `fonts_latin1.h` beside it), upload.
 5. After flashing: unplug, connect the keyboard, insert the card.
-To re-flash later, hold BOOT while tapping RESET (USB host mode replaces the serial port — that's expected).
+To re-flash later, hold BOOT (USB host mode replaces the serial port — that's expected).

 **First session:** the device boots to a file browser.
 Pick `[ New file ]`, type, hit ESC → Save.
-Copy a dictionary to the card as `/wordlist.txt` (any standard word list (tested with https://github.com/dwyl/english-words) to enable spell check.
+Copy a dictionary to the card as `/wordlist.txt` (any standard word list (tested with https://github.com/dwyl/english-words)) to enable spell check.
 Optionally drop books on the card as `.txt` — `tools/epub2txt.py` converts EPUBs.

 ## Usage